 Musical education is more than taking them to piano and violin lessons.
 And music isn’t one instrument.
 When parents say, “Oh I gave my child a musical education.
 He had piano lessons,” I say, “No, you gave him piano lessons, but he has to get a little more than that.”

 And if I hear, “Well, I gave him piano lessons but I couldn’t get him to practice,” I will reply, “You did not give him piano lessons, you gave him exposure.”

 Readers might say, “But they don’t seem to like it.”
 Well, do what you would do with something very important.
 Get a new teacher.
 And if they don’t like the music they’re playing, find another genre.

 All kids like classical music.
-The innovation of Suzuki was to bring simple folk music and classical themes that all children like, provide the proper sized instrument, and insist on parental participation and support.
+The innovation of Suzuki was to bring simple folk music and classical themes that all children like, provide the properly sized instrument, and insist on parental participation and support.